ranocha/Julia_User_Group_Mainz/2024-12-14__AdjointSensitivities_ForwardDiff/README.md

 R_i = C_{i} ^{n+1} - C_{i} ^{n} - {\Delta t \over \Delta x ^2}(D_{i+{1 \over 2}}q_{i+{1 \over 2}} - D_{i-{1 \over 2}}q_{i-{1 \over 2}} - S)
 ```

-where n denotes the temporal coordinates and i the spatial coordinates.
+where $n$ denotes the temporal coordinates and $i$ the spatial coordinates.
 Note that we deploy a staggered grid, where the temperatures lie in the cell centers and the fluxes on the cell vertices.
 The 2D case looks as follows:

 The staggered grid: